Facebook Group Description: All You Need To Know in 2026

 Treat everyone with respect.
 Healthy debates are encouraged, but kindness is required.

-History and science are ever evolving, and our understandings of each change with time and technologies.
+History and science are ever-evolving, and our understanding of each changes with time and technology.
 What you know and what someone else knows are not often the same thing.
 What we each choose to believe is exactly that.
 You are bound to interact with people with different viewpoints.
 Please be courteous to each other in your conversations.

 2. Stone Site Etiquette Pt.
 1 - Site Integrity